 Exhibitions & Institutional Partnerships

-Paris Center & Library staff act as ambassadors for the Terra Foundation collection in Europe.
+Paris Center staff act as ambassadors for the Terra Foundation collection in Europe.
 We organize exhibitions, provide curatorial expertise, and serve as a liaison for museums seeking international partners and venues.
 Moreover, in conjunction with our Exhibition Grants, we work closely with curators to create opportunities to view and study the visual arts of the United States throughout Europe.

 The Terra Foundation for American Art’s publications program includes grants, a book translation prize, and an international essay prize specifically dedicated to scholars working outside the United States.